Correcting the misconceptions that our culture has about how to go about achieving better oral health is vital.

 Dr. Steinman found that the blood circulation that enters and exits each of our teeth includes this flow of dentinal fluid.

-He also found that teeth are extremely resistant to deterioration when the dentinal fluid is flowing outward from the interior of the tooth.
-On the other hand, decay develops rapidly when the fluid flow reverses and moves from the tooth’s outer surface to its inside.
+He also found that teeth are extremely resistant to decay when the dentinal fluid is flowing outward from the inside of the tooth.
+On the other hand, decay develops rapidly when the fluid flow reverses and moves from the tooth’s outer surface to its interior.

-Tooth decay is a result of the tiny bugs that live in our mouths.
-When the dentinal fluid flows in a healthy manner, the hooligan bugs are washed away from the teeth, preventing them from decaying them.
+Tooth decay is a result of the thug bugs that live in our mouths.
+When the dentinal fluid flows in a healthy manner, the thug bugs are washed away from the teeth, preventing them from decaying them.
 They seem to need to swim upstream in order to reach the teeth.
-However, it’s like the bad guys have a free access on a highway directly into our teeth if the flow of dentinal fluid reverses!
+However, it’s like the bad guys get a free pass on a highway right into our teeth if the flow of dentinal fluid reverses!

-Dr. Steinman discovered that the parotid gland, a component of our salivary system situated below our lower jaw, regulates the flow of dentinal fluid.
-He then learnt that the hypothalamus, a region of the brain, regulates the parotid gland.
+Dr. Steinman discovered that the parotid gland, a component of our salivary system situated behind our lower jaw, regulates the flow of dentinal fluid.
+He then learned that the hypothalamus, a region of the brain, regulates the parotid gland.
 To keep things simple, we’ll call this connection between the parotid gland, the hypothalamus, and dentinal fluid flow “dentinal fluid flow.”

 With these components in place, Dr. Steinman’s research helped us comprehend that eating a healthy, balanced diet helps to maintain a healthy, living tissue inside the teeth that can help resist decay through healthy dentinal fluid flow, in addition to controlling the thug bugs that cause dental decay.